Bounds for multivariate residues and for the polynomials in the elimination theorem: Abstract

 \section{Abstract}

-We present several upper bounds for the height of global residues of rational forms on an affine variety.
-As a consequence, we deduce upper bounds for the height of the coefficients in the Bergman-Weil trace formula.
+We present several upper bounds for the height of global residues of rational forms on an affine variety defined over $\Q$.
+As an application, we deduce upper bounds for the height of the coefficients in the Bergman-Weil trace formula.

-We also present upper bounds for the degree and the height of the polynomials in the elimination theorem on an affine variety.
-This is an arithmetic analogue of Jelonek's effective elimination theorem, that plays a crucial role in the proof of our bounds for the height of global residues.
+We also present upper bounds for the degree and the height of the polynomials in the elimination theorem on an affine variety defined over $\Q$.
+This is an arithmetic analogue of Jelonek's effective elimination theorem, and it plays a crucial role in the proof of our bounds for the height of global residues.